rimeikis/web-project-ideas/README.md

 # Introduction
-Ideas for your next web application that can potentially turn into a business.
+Ideas for your next web application project that can potentially turn into a business.
 List is frequently updated.

 ---